realZarvin/My-Dockerized-Rust-application/README.md

 # My Rust Web App with Actix-Web and Docker

-Welcome to the **Rust Web App** repository!
+Welcome to My **Rust Web App** repository!
 This is a simple yet powerful web application built with Rust using the Actix-Web framework and containerized using Docker.
 Perfect for learning, experimenting, or just having fun with Rust and Docker!

 ## Features